Neurographic Art: Abstract Positive & Negative Space Organic Shapes

-This project is a great one to have in your back pocket as it requires no prep and uses easily accessible materials.
+This project is great to have in your back pocket as it requires no prep and uses easily accessible materials.
 There are several variations including crayon, paint and foil transfer.
 You are welcome to use the material that suits you.

 Suggested grade: 2-4 fine motor skills required (adapt to 1 - do less lines, creating larger sections)